chakraborty9569/Replica-of-a-Website/README.md

 This is a basic beginner level web development project.
-Here, I have built a web page exactly like the real one of a particular website.
+Here, I have built a web page exactly like the original one of a particular website.

 Tools used here are: